 A complaint on a minor misdemeanor – like speeding or disorderly conduct – will include a summons to appear at the local municipal court, typically printed on the face of the complaint.
 The ticket the officer hands you after a speeding stop is your complaint and summons, because it lists what you are accused of doing, where and when you allegedly did it and when and where you need to appear to answer the charges.
 Plainly speaking, a summons is a court-order to appear at a particular location on a particular date and time to answer to the charges alleged in the complaint.

 In many cases, minor misdemeanor charges can be quickly resolved by paying a fine, often without the need to appear if you pay all fines prior to the court date.
-However, depending on your individual situation – pending college applications, CDL holder, professional license holder (nursing, law, pharmacy, etc.), clergy member, or delivery driver – it is worth consulting with an attorney to see if a diversion program or other resolution is available to you.
-While minor misdemeanor charges carry NO possibility of jail time, you may suffer collateral consequences as a result of a misdemeanor conviction such as suspension of your driver’s license, suspension or termination of your professional license or loss of federal financial aid– that’s why we always recommend consulting with an attorney before admitting any charge.
+However, depending on your individual situation – pending college applications, CDL holder, professional license holder (nursing, law, pharmacy, etc.), clergy member, or delivery driver – it is worth consulting with a criminal defense lawyer in Delaware to see if a diversion program or other resolution is available to you.
+While minor misdemeanor charges carry NO possibility of jail time, you may suffer collateral consequences as a result of a misdemeanor conviction such as suspension of your driver’s license, suspension or termination of your professional license or loss of federal financial aid– that’s why we always recommend consulting with a criminal defense attorney before admitting any charge.

 A complaint on a misdemeanor of the First, Second, Third, or Fourth Degree, or a complaint alleging any felony crime, will feature the same information: a description of the alleged crime, a reference to the code section allegedly violated, the identity of the alleged defendant, the location the alleged crime occurred, the identity of any purported victim, a description of any alleged injury or property damage, and any alleged special circumstances, like the age of the victim, or the use of a weapon.
 We will further explore the different penalties associated with First, Second, Third, and Fourth degree misdemeanors and all felony charges in a future post.
 What all tiered charges have in common is the possibility of jail time – or the loss of your liberty.
 Because of that, you will not be able to simply pay a fine and be done with the charge – whether you are facing 30 days in jail or 30 months in prison, you have the right to legal counsel and due process in answering those charges.